 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary arteries Blood Supply of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
 The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more , which branch off the aorta just after it leaves the heart, deliver this blood.
 Coronary artery disease that narrows one or more of these arteries can block blood flow, causing chest pain Angina Angina is temporary chest pain or a sensation of pressure that occurs while the heart muscle is not receiving enough oxygen.
 A person with angina usually has discomfort or pressure beneath the... read more (angina) or a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more (also called myocardial infarction, or MI).

 Coronary artery disease was once widely thought to be a man’s disease.
 On average, men develop it about 10 years earlier than women because, until menopause, women are protected by high levels of estrogen.
 After menopause, coronary artery disease becomes more common among women.
-Among people aged 75 and older, a higher proportion of women have the disease because women live longer.
+Among people aged 75 and older, a higher proportion of the people who have coronary artery disease are women because women live longer.

-Coronary artery disease affects people of all races, but the incidence is extremely high among blacks and Southeast Asians.
-The death rate is higher for black men than for white men until age 60 and is higher for black women than for white women until age 75.
+Coronary artery disease affects people of all races, but the incidence is extremely high among people of African ancestry.
+The death rate is higher for men of African ancestry than for White men until age 60 and is higher for women of African ancestry than for White women until age 75.

 Supplying the Heart With Blood